f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     Note that nothing should be built during this prebuild phase - scanning of the code and building of the source tarball, for example, take place after this.
-For custom actions that actually build things or produce binaries, use ’build’ instead.
+For custom actions that actually build things or produce binaries, use 'build' instead.

     You can use \$\$name\$\$ to substitute the path to a referenced srclib - see the `srclib` directory for details of this.